How to create a careers page to showcase your employer brand (with examples)

 Before we dive into the specifics of how to create a successful careers page, let’s step back to discuss ways you can inject your employer brand identity into your messaging.

 There’s no one way to do this, and your employer brand will likely develop over time.
-In general, here are some common techniques for showcasing an employer brand on a careers page:
+But in general, here are some common techniques for showcasing an employer brand on a careers page:

 Your employer brand and company brand should be more or less two sides of the same coin.